Associate of Music With An Emphasis in Recording Technology

 In MUS 271 - Basic MIDI Sequencing and MUS 272 - Advanced MIDI Sequencing, students will develop a good basic working knowledge of MIDI hardware and software.
 MUS 271 students use several sequencing applications to sequence, edit and automate final mixes by sequencing various musical styles.
 MUS 272 continues to establish more advanced sequencing and mixing skills by focusing on transposition, advanced quantization, audio recording, MIDI editing, looping, controller manipulation, plug-in use and automated mixdown.

 The Music Department at GRCC understands that many students interested in recording technology are also interested in the business aspect of managing their own recording studio or producing records.
-Because of this, we recognize the importance for some of pursuing the Bachelor of Science in Music Industry Management degree offered at Ferris State University.
+Because of this, we recognize the importance for some of pursuing the Bachelor's of Science in Music Industry Management degree offered at Ferris State University.
 While the two degrees are quite different, it is the combination of skills in both music and business that could allow the student to become marketable in the music industry.
 It is strongly recommended that students who are considering entering the Ferris State University program contact the director of the FSU Music program as soon as possible.

 GRCC is a Digidesign sponsored school and we incorporate Digidesign hardware and software plus Digidesign’s official 100-level courseware into our recording technology program.